-Two separate independent third party assessments related to the approval of VCS methodologies and additionality performance standards.
+Two separate independent third party assessments related to the approval of VCS methodologies, the risk assessment to determine the buffer of non-tradable AFOLU carbon credits, new tools, and additionality performance standards.

 Emission Trading Program

 A voluntary or regulated program that allows for trading in GHG emission reduction or removal credits or allowances.